nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 `deleteBudget`

 ### Exiting the CashLeh? application: `exit`
-This command closes the CashLeh? application and saves the user's transaction details thus far into a file.
+This command exits the CashLeh? application and saves the user's transaction data thus far into a text file with their name as part of the file path.

 Example of usage: `exit`